 News and Commentary

 The emotional rollercoaster individuals endure during and after a divorce can be debilitating.
 Equally devastating are the financial fallouts that can ensue from these life transitions.
-However, there is a ray of sunshine beyond the storm when women take a moment to assess the facts of their newly single life and rebuild a strong financial foundation for their future.
+However, there is a ray of sunshine beyond the storm when women take a moment to assess the facts of their newly single life and rebuild a solid financial foundation for their future.

 Retitle Financial Accounts